 1992 – CN stopped operating two switchers in Cornwall.
 Since taking over the street railway operations, CN had operated two S class locomotives in the city, one stationed in the west end next to the Wood House Museum and the second was stationed in the east on the old main line (Cornwall Spur).
 Since the closure of many industries in the city during the recession, CN opted to eliminate the west end switcher, having the east end one do both parts of the city.
 CN’s spur into St. Lawrence Roof Structures was removed and Universal Terminals closed.
 CN caboose #79095 was locked up for good after the Stormont Dundas & Glengarry Historical Society amalgamated their two museum site operations.

 1993 – CP abandoned the Cornwall Subdivision south of 9th Street.
-With this there is no longer any rails within the original square mile of Cornwall.
+Although the rails remained in place this meant that there was no active rails within the original square mile of Cornwall.
 They also abandoned the Imperial Oil Spur.

-1993, February – Courtaulds closed (along with BCL Canada) and locomotive #7096 was sent to the United States.
+1993, February – Courtaulds closed (along with BCL Canada, which had been renamed to Courtaulds Films) and locomotive #7096 was sent to the United States.
 The closure abandoned the Courtaulds Line from the CP/CN exchange yard to the industry.

 1994 – the former Uscan station from the New York Central collapsed in on itself due to no maintenance being performed on it.
 Techi-Therm became Exeltherm.
-CN reopened the Lally-Munro Fuel Spur but instead of serving that company it was extended to negotiate around several warehouses and ended at Cornwall Warehousing’s southern building.
+CN reopened the Lally-Munro Fuel Spur but instead of serving that company it was extended to negotiate around several warehouses and ended at the southern building of Cornwall Warehousing.

 1995 – CP renamed back to Canadian Pacific Railway.

 1995 – Northern Globe Building Materials closed and the spur was no longer in use but not abandoned.